 Giving a heritage home a modern makeover is no easy feat.
-It must adhere to strict guidelines to retain its historic integrity yet needs to adapt to meet the lifestyle needs of today.
+It must adhere to strict guidelines to retain its historic integrity.
+It also needs to adapt to meet the lifestyle needs of today.
 This home strikes the perfect balance — a true modern heritage home with timeless beauty.

 We take a look through this Californian bungalow alongside Leah Pitman, interior designer at Bone Made — the team behind this incredible home makeover.